Skip to content

 After fetching all the Go library dependencies (can take minutes) an executable named "pgwatch" should be generated.
 Additionally, it's a good idea to copy it to /usr/bin/pgwatch.

-1. Create a user to "own" the pgwatch schema
+• Create a user to "own" the pgwatch database

 Typically called pgwatch but can be anything really, if the schema creation file is adjusted accordingly.